atraxler/myrepo/README.md

 # myrepo
 Testing various happygitwithr things.

 This is a line written from RStudio.
 This is a line written from Notepad++ on another computer.
+Hooray, it works!

 Line added from GitHub, then modified in RStudio.